databricks/bundle-examples/knowledge_base/private_wheel_packages/README.md

 # Usage

-Databricks does not natively support referring to wheels hosted on a private repository.

-We can work around this by downloading the wheel and including it in the Databricks Asset Bundle.
+You can refer to private wheel files from job libraries or serverless environments by downloading the wheel and making it part of your Databricks Asset Bundle deployment.

 To emulate this for this example, we will download a wheel from PyPI, include it in deployment, and refer to it from job configuration.